HMPrgm/HMPrgm/README.md

 ## 👋 Hi, I’m Henry!
-- A Computer Science student at the University of Virginia.
+- A Computer Science and Mathematics student at the University of Virginia.
 Check out my portfolio [here!](https://henrymorris.dev)

 ## 📌 Pinned Repositories
 - A Todo-List, Calendar, and Habit Tracker all in one - [LifeTracker](https://github.com/HMPrgm/life-tracker)